AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 }
 ```

-This gives us a sample vector somewhat oriented around the expected microsurface's halfway vector based on some input roughness and the low-discrepancy sequence value `Xi`
+This gives us a sample vector somewhat oriented around the expected microsurface's halfway vector based on some input roughness and the low-discrepancy sequence value `Xi`.
+Note that Epic Games uses the squared roughness for better visual results based on Disney's original PBR research.